Skip to content

 • provide leadership, professional development and networking opportunities for female administrators from clubs and associations.

-The National Female Cricket Strategy is one element of Cricket Australia’s wider strategic vision of being a sport of choice for women and girls, which spans the full spectrum of involvement with the game including the engagement of female fans and building support for its elite women’s competitions.
+The Women and Girls Action Plan is one element of Cricket Australia’s wider strategic vision of being a sport of choice for women and girls, which spans the full spectrum of involvement with the game including the engagement of female fans and building support for its elite women’s competitions.

-On the latter point, Cricket Australia’s investment in elite women’s cricket speaks for itself, with Australia’s world champion women’s team – the Southern Stars –the highest remunerated women’s team in the country.
-The launch of a new national domestic competition – the Women’s Big Bash League (WBBL) – continues to inspire girls to play cricket.
+The national domestic competition – the Women’s Big Bash League (WBBL) – continues to inspire girls to play cricket.
 There’s also significant growth in media and broadcast exposure off the back of proactive stakeholder engagement and financial support.

 Funding